PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 After the **Localized Labels** table has been created, you will see three sample report labels as shown in the following screenshot.
-In most cases you will want to delete these sample report labels and replace them with those needed on the current project.
+In most cases you will want to delete these sample report labels and replace them with the actual report labels required on the current project.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image33.png"